wrapnuts/402.mail/README.md

 - [ ] If new mail does not include cashu, auto-respond with "payment required"

 ## Requirements
+The length of each requirement indicates how difficult it is to fulfill.
 **I.** The mutt client. \
 **II** A cashu wallet, like [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file). \
-**III.** A mint that is connected to your cashu wallet. \
+**III.** A trustworthy mint that is connected to your cashu wallet. \
-**IV.** Someome who is willing to send you mail with a micro-payment attached, i.e. payment required mail.
+**IV.** Someome who is willing to send you mail with a micro-payment attached, i.e. payment required mail. \

 1. Install dependencies with apt: